Gardener's Almanac Monthly Gardening Checklist

 June Tips & Checklist

-- Harvesting of asparagus spears should stop in early June to allow the fronds to form for the rest of the growing season.
+- Discontinue harvesting asparagus spears in early June to allow the fronds to form for the rest of the growing season.

 - Prune tomatoes to open the canopy of the plant.

-- Consider drip irrigation in the garden to conserve water.
+- Consider drip irrigation in the garden to conserve water with either tape or pvc pipe.

 - Consider planting sweet corn in the garden every other week (until early July) to extend the harvest.